survivejs/webpack-book/manuscript/developing_with_webpack/01_getting_started.md

 }
 ```

 Next, we are going to need an entry point for our application.
-It will simply `import` our component and render it through the DOM:
+It will simply `require` our component and render it through the DOM:

 **app/index.js**